javallone/regexper-static/README.md

     $ gulp build

-The site will be built into the "build" directory.
+The site will be built into the ./build directory.

+To build developer documentation, run the following:

+    $ gulp docs

+The documentation will be build into the ./docs directory.

 ## License